Article

 — Employee Division

-The employee division model works by formally designating one team the “on premises” team and another one the “remote” team.
-Certain jobs require employees to be on site, such as factory workers and power plant technicians.
-Administrative staff, sales representatives, customer service representatives, and IT experts may be able to do their work remotely.
+The employee division model works by formally designating one team the “on premises” team and another the “remote” team, allowing organizations to optimize performance based on job requirements.
+Certain jobs require employees to be on site, such as factory workers and power plant technicians, supporting the business's operational needs.
+Administrative staff, sales representatives, customer service representatives, and IT experts may be able to do their work remotely, enhancing team flexibility and performance.
+This setup shows how hybrid work can cater to different job requirements, reflecting roles that can be largely autonomous and virtual versus those that need a physical presence, thereby addressing the diverse challenges faced by businesses.

 Evolution of the Hybrid Workforce

-The COVID-19 pandemic forced companies to rethink the way their employees work.
-The adoption of remote work continued to grow, and permanent hybrid work situations started to take hold.
-These work arrangements represent one aspect of the future of work.
+The COVID-19 pandemic forced organizations and business leaders to rethink the way their people work.
+The adoption of remote work continued to grow, and permanent hybrid work situations started to take hold, transforming the employee experience and enhancing organizational performance.
+These work arrangements represent one aspect of the future of work, addressing the evolving challenges faced by businesses.

-The pandemic worked to further normalize remote work, and many companies considered for the first time a hybrid workforce option that combined the best of both worlds - remote work flexibility and in-person collaboration.
-During the height of the pandemic, many companies and their employees were forced to embrace remote work or not work.
+The pandemic worked to further normalize remote work, and many organizations and their business leaders considered for the first time a hybrid workforce option that combined the best of both worlds - remote work flexibility and in-person collaboration.
+During the height of the pandemic, many companies and their employees were forced to embrace remote work or not work, addressing significant challenges.
+This groundbreaking shift demonstrated that productive work could continue outside traditional office spaces, supporting both employee experience and operational performance, and provoking lasting changes in organizational structures.

 LumApps for Hybrid Workforce: